Ancient furniture: Chairs from the Tomb of Tutankhamen

 The chairs from Tutankhamen's tomb were highly decorated with imported ebony and ivory inlay.
 They were also made for ceremonial purposes.
 Funerary paraphernalia was common amongst these chairs.

-A child's chair with lion legs fashioned from wood and sat upon drums carved from bronze plates beaten around wooden plates was found in the Tomb of Tutankhamen.
+A child's chair with lion legs fashioned from wood was found in the Tomb of Tutankhamen atop drums made of bronze and wood.
 The entire frame of this chair was gessoed.
 Three vertical members were used to support the back rest.
 A hawk with partially open wings holding a cartouche of the kings name is depicted on the panel.

-Another chair found in the Tomb of Tutankhamen was likely made of cedar wood and it had feline legs placed on a drum covered in gold sheet and set upon bronze pads.
+Another chair found in the Tomb, likely made of cedar wood with feline legs, was placed on a drum that was covered in gold sheet and set upon bronze pads.
 The claws of the chair are inlaid with ivory.
-Three gold capped dowels, along with a mortise and tenon would be used to pin the legs to the seat.
-Two cartouches, each being of the Pharaohs name are on the sides of this symbol.
-Three carved panels jointed into the both the bottom and the top rails are used to make the openwork carving on the chair.
-Images of the god Heh holding an ankh and palm stems.
-Some of these are the heads of dowels connected to the elements.
+Three gold capped dowels, along with a mortise and tenon were used to pin the legs to the seat.
+Two cartouches, each being of the Pharaohs name, are on the sides of this symbol.
+Three carved panels jointed into both the bottom and top rails are used to make the openwork carving on the chair; images of the god Heh holding an ankh and palm stems.
+Some of these stems are the heads of dowels connected to the elements.

-A golden chair from Tutankhamen's tomb has no double cove seat, and it is covered in gold sheet.
-While the drum is covered in bronze.
-Part of the Pschent is depicted on the chair.
-It is made of silver and depicted on wood.
-Turquoise colored glass is used to inlay the claws.
-Decorative Lower Egyptian papyrus flowers and Upper Egyptian lilly ornaments are beneath the seat.
-A sing depicting the unification of Upper and Lower Egypt is also present on the underside of the chair.
-Both of the legs have lion's heads as a capital.
-A single golden sheet would have been beaten and worked around a wooden core.
-The eyes would have been inlaid inside of this.
-This resembles a uraeus cobra wearing the Pschent supporting a cartouche of the kings name.
+A golden chair from Tutankhamen's tomb is covered in gold sheet, while the drum is covered in bronze.
+Part of the Pschent is depicted in silver on the chair, and turquoise colored glass is used to inlay the claws.
+Decorative Lower Egyptian papyrus flowers and Upper Egyptian lilly ornaments are beneath the seat, as well as a depiction of the unification of Upper and Lower Egypt.
+Both of the legs have golden lion's heads as a capital.